carlosivanr/hugo_website/content/guides/surveys/2022-07-04-displaying-demographic-data-race-ethnicity/index.en.markdown

 ### Bar Charts

 The process for making bar charts can be a bit more complicated depending on the packages and functions you use.
 The approach demonstrated here is based on tidyverse functions only.
-The first step in making bar charts is to create a character vector of the names or labels I want my chart to have.
-The order of the character vector should be in the same order as the columns will appear.
+The first step in making bar charts is to create a character vector of the labels assigned to my data.
+I use a simple for-loop to go through each column in my race_vars vector and assign its corresponding label to a new vector called race_names.

-After creating a character vector of the labels I want to assign to my columns, I will pipe the data frame to the `select()` verb and use the vars I set up to create the table.
-In my data, the columns have to be converted to numeric because to facilitate using the `pivot_longer()` verb.
-I then rename all of my columns.
-Next I convert my data to long format where all of the separate race/ethnicity columns are collapsed into one column called “Category” and a second column called “Endorsed” indicates whether or not that person endorsed one of the race/ethnicity options.
-From there, one could do a couple of things.
-The first option is to convert the Category into a factor, and use the levels argument to display the responses in a specific order other than the default alphabetical order.
-The other option is to use reorder() within the ggplot call to order the responses by proportion.
-Both options are shown here, but the reorder() function take precedence.
-After setting the levels, I group by category and summarise the endorsements by adding them up.
-Next I create a new column called proportion that is Freq over the number of participants given by the number of rows in the data frame, not responses.

-Next the remaining data frame is ready to be piped into ggplot().
-In this following example I am reordering my bar charts by proportion of participants endorsing a response, flip the coordinates, and change the x label to “Category” with the xlab() layer.
-The color and fill arguments inside geom_col(), them_minimal, and axis.line arguments are for pure aesthetic reasons and not necessary.

 ``` r
 # Use the vector of race_vars to get the column labels